yl4579/StyleTTS/README.md

 ### Colab

 Please refer to this [colab notebook](https://colab.research.google.com/drive/18xNehSLiClZC3ub3eXiPCOnR4bz3r5Ur?usp=sharing) which runs end to end inference for the LJSpeech model.
-Adapting for the LibriTTS should be quite easy.
+Adapting for the LibriTTS models should be quite easy.
+A copy of this notebook is in the demo folder.

 ### Pretrained Models